We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 That said, let’s talk about the specific diamonds we looked at while in Prince.
 The first diamond we looked at was a 1.15ct F color, SI1 clarity round diamond in a white gold solitaire setting for HK$111,144.
 This is a perfect example of what is wrong with falling for a special cut diamond.

 The strong blue fluorescence made the diamond completely milky and dead looking.
-You can read our fluorescence article for more details about this phenomena.
+You can read our article on fluorescence in diamonds for more details about this phenomena.
 Your money is far better spent getting a well cut diamond that doesn’t have such serious flaws.

 The second diamond we saw was also problematic.
 This was a 1.53 J color, VS2 clarity round diamond in a white gold solitaire setting for HK$128,744.
 Despite being a higher clarity grade, the inclusions were very noticeable.